-Some of the garden’s highlights are the Neptune’s Fountain and the Gloriette atop of Schonbrunn hill.
+Some highlights of Schonbrunner gardens are the Neptune’s Fountain and the Gloriette atop of Schonbrunn hill.

-It takes a little more walking from the fountain to the Gloriette which was built as a war memorial and the centre portion is now being use as a café.
+It takes a little more walking from the fountain to the Gloriette which was built as a war memorial and the centre portion is now being used as a café.

 The Gloriette offers some great surrounding view of Schloss Schonbrunn.

 As mentioned that there are 1,441 rooms in total but only 40 rooms are open to the public.
 And that kinda makes sense because I seriously do not think any tourists will want to visit all of them anyway.
 So depending on the ticket, you can either go all 40 rooms with Grand Tour or choose to see 22 rooms with Imperial Tour.